Discover the Perfect Classic Tiramisu Recipe: Quick & Safe With No Raw Eggs! (VIDEO)

 For this recipe, I took inspiration from my grandma’s classic tiramisu recipe that she would make almost every Sunday!
 The only thing I added was the step of pasteurizing it.
 It’s an easy and quick preparation; just follow all the steps and really, with a little practice you can have your pasteurized tiramisu ready in 10 minutes – the creamiest and most delicious tiramisu ever – ready to rest in the fridge!

 Make the Syrup – In a small saucepan, combine water and sugar and heat over low heat, stirring occasionally with a wooden spoon.
-Once the sugar syrup reaches approximately 115°C, start whipping the egg yolks.
-Once the syrup reaches 121°C, slowly pour it into the whipped egg yolks while continuing to whip until thick and foamy and cooled.
+Once the sugar syrup reaches approximately 115°C (239 °F), start whipping the egg yolks.

 Add Mascarpone – Work Mascarpone cheese with a spatula to make it creamy.
 Stir the egg yolks in the mascarpone cheese, until smooth.
 Refrigerate the cream until ready for assembly.